ZhuoweiWen/Commerce/README.md

     ```

 ## Description
-An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+An eBay-like e-commerce auction site that allows users to add auction listings, place bids, add comments on listing.

 ## Preview
 ### All Listings